6 Ways a Book Writing Coach Can Help You Birth Your Story

 In this story that person was Mary, my doula.

-I don’t think it’s any coincidence that writing is often compared to the experience of carrying, laboring, and giving birth to a child.
+I don’t think it’s any coincidence that writing a book is often compared to the experience of carrying, laboring, and giving birth to a child.

 Like the experience of a first child, the experience of writing means plunging into a world where everything is new and each step forward brings its own unique experience—sometimes exciting, sometimes frustrating, sometimes scary and anxiety-inducing.
 With both a child and a book, you get to experience the euphoria of conception, the joys and anxieties of each growth milestone, and the uncharted waters of that delivery experience for the very first time.